 WYWLA parents are strongly encouraged to activate a PowerSchool Parent Portal account to monitor their child's academic progress regularly.
-The Parent Portal gives parents and students access to real-time information including attendance, grades, and assignments.
-WYWLA teachers are expected to update their online gradebooks on a weekly basis to provide timely information to parents.
+PowerSchools gives parents and students access to real-time information including attendance, grades, and assignments.
+WYWLA teachers are expected to update their online gradebooks on a weekly basis to provide timely information.
 Our teachers are also required to send progress reports home every other week.
 Parents are encouraged to contact teachers and/or counselors when they have concerns about their student's academic performance.